 I’ve also put a higher value on family time.
 I think because I can put more in I get more out and certainly my wife and kids prefer that I am now more likely to laugh than shout.

 NAFF ANSWER ALERT: That life’s for living duh.
 Not for staying in bed and reaching for the nurofen.
 Feel ALIVE FOLKS!

 5. How do you start your day?
 Do you have a morning routine?

 6am alarm, shower, dressed leave by 06:25 (soz ladies, it’s just the way it is for men)

-07:30 The only coffee of the day, with a good breakfast (see cleaneatingalice if u need to know what that means).
+07:30 The only coffee of the day, with a good breakfast (see Aice Liveing if you need to know what that means).